How to Gamify an App: A Step-by-Step Guide to Development

 • The chance to like or share the progress of others.

-• The app allows earning more content or abilities by paying/achieving targets.
+• The app allows earning more content, abilities, or even more money by paying or achieving targets.

-It’s best to go for only some of these options simultaneously; instead, focus on three or four and build your user experience around them.
+It’s best to choose only some of these options at once; instead, focus on three or four and build your user experience around them.

 STEP 6: Design a workable prototype

-You know enough to assemble a basic prototype demonstrating the game’s flow, like elements used and some aspects of the user interface and user experience (UI / UX).
+You know enough to assemble a basic prototype that demonstrates the game’s flow, the elements used, and some aspects of the user interface and user experience (UI/UX).
+At this stage, be sure to include gamified elements such as challenges, rewards, and competitive features like leaderboards to enhance user engagement.
 However, it doesn’t have to be entirely polished at this stage.
 You are simply proving that the concept works.
+Remember, combining extrinsic rewards with intrinsic rewards like mastery and autonomy helps sustain long-term user engagement.

 Once you have a prototype, you can run your first selective user tests.